Growth rates of permutation classes: categorization up to the uncountability threshold: Narrowing the Search I --- Basic Calculations

-Table~\ref{table-short-bad} gives several $\preceq$-minimal legal sequences of sum indecomposable permutations that lead to growth rates equal to or greater than $\xi$ and therefore do not need to be considered here.
+Table~\ref{table-short-bad} lists several $\preceq$-minimal legal sequences of sum indecomposable permutations that lead to growth rates equal to or greater than $\xi$.
+Therefore these sequences---and all sequences that dominate them---do not need to be considered in the categorization of growth rates below $\xi$.
 This table leaves open the sequence $1,1,2,6$ (and two sequences which dominate it, $1,1,2,6,1$ and $1,1,2,7$) but it is easy to see that these sequences cannot be realized: in order to have only $2$ sum indecomposable permutations of length $3$, a class must avoid $231$, $312$, or $321$, but each of the classes $\Av(231)$, $\Av(312)$, and $\Av(321)$ contains only $5$ sum indecomposable permutations of length $4$.

-Table~\ref{table-long-bad} presents several more families of legal sequences that lead to growth rates equal to or greater than $\xi$.
+Table~\ref{table-long-bad} lists several more families of legal sequences that lead to growth rates equal to or greater than $\xi$.
 It differs from Table~\ref{table-short-bad} in that the sequences it presents can be arbitrarily long.
 Moreover, except for the first two sequences in this table, the growth rates of the corresponding classes (if the sequences can be realized, a question we do not need to consider) converge from above to $\xi$.
 To demonstrate this we need a basic analytic fact.

 Consider for example the final sequence in this chart, $1,1,2,3,4^i,8$.
-If this sequence could be realized, the generating function for the sum closed class realizing it would be
+If this sequence could be realized, the generating function for the sum closed class that did realize it would be